MISP/misp-objects/README.md

 * **description** is a summary of the object description.
 * **version** is the version number as a decimal value.
 * **required** is an array containing the minimal required attributes to describe the object.
+* **requiredOneOf** is an array containing the attributes where at least one need to be present to describe the object.
 * **attributes** contains another JSON object listing all the attributes composing the object.

 Each attribute must contain a reference **misp-attribute** to reference an existing attribute definition in MISP.